morgen-peschke/trans-factsheet/README.md

           [Here's an emotion color wheel](https://cdn.discordapp.com/attachments/614966433281212433/812129928484749352/emotion_wheel2_colour.png)
           which does just that.
         * This comparison is further strengthened by **the role they all play in personal identity**.
-Personalities, emotions, gender, etc all have a role in shaping who you are as a person and how you interact with the world around you.
+Personalities, emotions, gender, etc. all have a role in shaping who you are as a person and how you interact with the world around you.
     * If you're confused about how the word "gender" is being used in this context, you might want to see [this section](#gender-and-sex-are-different) for clarification.
 "Gender" is being used to refer to the socially